zauberware/rails-devise-graphql/README.md

 It also triggers pipeline while opening a PR.

 ## What's missing?
+- User update and delete mutations for admin of an account
-- Update and Delete mutations for admin of an account
+- Account update and delete mutations for admin of an account
+- Security: brakeman and bundler-audit

 Feel free to make feature request or join development!